Kyushin Ryu Jujitsu

 12. Straight Armlock between Legs

-13. Straight Twisting Armlock from behind Uke
+13. Straight Twisting Armlock standing beside Uke

 Ashi Kansetsu Waza – Leglocking Techniques